 In total, the Receiver has obtained pre-suit settlements worth approximately \$246,497.09 and approved, post-suit or post-judgment settlements worth approximately \$1,214,917.09.
 He has also obtained default judgments worth approximately \$2,145,880.47.
-As of this filing, one defendant is attempting to set aside the default judgment entered against him, but the liability portion of the Clawback Action is otherwise complete.
+One defendant was attempting to set aside the default judgment entered against him, but he recently filed a bankruptcy petition.
+The Receiver will determine whether to continue collection efforts through the bankruptcy proceeding.
+The liability portion of the Clawback Action is otherwise complete.
 The Receiver continues to register default judgments, seek writs of garnishment, and employ other collection mechanisms, including post-judgment discovery.
 These efforts are producing material results.